 Many courses require work in a laboratory, where the theory learned in a classroom is applied to practical problems.

 In many courses you will be required to write a "term paper" (often called simply a "paper").
 A term paper is based on study or research you have done in the library or laboratory.
-Your instructor will usually assign a term paper in the early part of the course.
 The grade you receive on the term paper may constitute a significant portion of your grade for the course.
-It is wise to complete term papers before their due date so you have time to ask another person to review your paper and suggest revisions.
+It is wise to start the term papers so you have time to ask another person to review your paper and suggest revisions before due dates.

 There are books and online resources that explain the format of a term paper, including the use of footnotes and bibliographies.
-If you have questions, discuss them with the professor.
+If you have questions, discuss them with your instructors.

 You will have many examinations.
 Nearly every class has a "final examination" at the end of the semester.
 Most have "mid-term examination(s)" near the middle of the semester.
 There may be additional "tests" or "quizzes" given with greater frequency, perhaps even weekly.
 All these tests are designed to assure that students are doing the work that is assigned to them, and to measure how much they are learning.